-You don’t need to be a very technical person nor does it require a lot of money to learn how to start a podcast.
-This guide will be your A-Z, step-by-step walkthrough on how to get started with audio podcasting and why you should create a podcast.
-We’ll cover everything from the very technical to the abstract podcasting concepts.
+You don’t need to be a very technical person, nor does it require a lot of money to learn how to make a podcast.
+This guide will be your A to Z step-by-step walkthrough on how to get started with audio podcasting and why you should create a podcast.
+We’ll cover everything from the very technical to the abstract of podcasting concepts.

 How to start a podcast

 Here are the steps you’ll need to follow to start a new podcast: